Andrew-S-Rosen/cgcnn_patched/README.md

 ## Note

-This is not the original implementation.
 For the original implementation, see https://github.com/txie-93/cgcnn.
-This repository is for pedagogical purposes.

 ## Overview